The General Child and Family Services Authority has a number of priorities and initiatives.

-The authority has placed much of its effort and focus on prevention: working to prevent children from coming into care, while at the same time building on family strengths to provide care and support in their own homes.
+The Authority has placed much of its effort and focus on prevention: working to prevent children from coming into care, while at the same time building on family strengths to provide care and support in their own homes.

 Click on the video for a general overview of the Practice Model.

-A common definition of safety has been adopted by all General Authority agencies and service regions which incorporates all of the elements that need to be in place to ensure child safety.
+A common definition of safety has been adopted by all General Authority agencies which incorporates all of the elements that need to be in place to ensure child safety.
 This definition is shared with families so they know what is expected of them, and gives families and workers a common language.

 The General Authority’s commitment is to prioritize the Safety, Permanency, Belonging and the Well-Being of children.
 Safety is always a primary concern and includes the physical and psychological safety of children.
 The Practice Model ensures caregivers and children have an opportunity to engage with and participate in safety planning to ensure ongoing, sustainable safety.
 Permanency and Belonging is the intent to find permanent, sustainable connections, whether that is to family and community or to permanent placement outside the family home.
 This includes caregivers who are committed to helping children and supporting them in their transition to adulthood.
 Well-Being is a key goal–helping children maintain familiar connections, including school and community.